 However, the point of the DUI / DWI Roundup is not to simply point out the celebrities who were arrested for suspicion of intoxicated driving.
 Instead, this monthly installment is intended to highlight the legal options available to celebrities (and non-celebs alike) after a DUI arrest.

-At Levow DWI Law, our DUI defense lawyers see way too many individuals give up and “fall on the sword” after a DUI arrest by simply pleading guilty to the charges without considering alternative legal options.
+At Levow DWI Law, P.C., our DUI defense lawyers see way too many individuals give up and “fall on the sword” after a DUI arrest by simply pleading guilty to the charges without considering alternative legal options.
 We have successfully defended the rights of many celebrities and other drivers arrested on DUI charges over the years in New Jersey and always encourage drivers arrested on suspicion of DUI to consult a DUI defense attorney to learn about all of their legal options!

 This edition of the Celebrity DUI / DWI Roundup covers the DUI arrests of Lawrence Taylor (NFL hall-of-famer) and Austin Seferian-Jenkins (NFL tight end), as well as a major update on former NFL quarterback Troy Smith’s DUI case stemming from his arrest in April.